-Note: Regional Public Health (RPH) is the public health unit for the greater Wellington region (Wairarapa, Hutt Valley and Capital & Coast District Health Boards).
+Note: We are the public health unit for the greater Wellington region (Wairarapa, Hutt Valley and Capital, and Coast).
 For contact details of other public health units in New Zealand, please visit the Ministry of Health website.

 - Check if the disease requires urgent or non-urgent notification.